hitszosa/universal-hit-thesis/shenzhen/master/pages/cover.typ

       title-cn: thesis-info.at("title-cn"),
       author: thesis-info.at("author"),
       supervisor: thesis-info.at("supervisor"),
+      co-supervisor: thesis-info.at("co-supervisor"),
       profession: thesis-info.at("profession"),
       collage: thesis-info.at("specialty"),
       affiliation: thesis-info.at("affiliation"),
       institute: thesis-info.at("institute"),
+      chinese-library-classification: thesis-info.at("chinese-library-classification"),
+      universal-decimal-classification: thesis-info.at("universal-decimal-classification"),
+      school-identification-code: thesis-info.at("school-identification-code"),
       year: thesis-info.at("year"),
       month: thesis-info.at("month"),
       day: thesis-info.at("day"),